digidem/kappa-osm/README.md

 documents first.

 * `opts.type` - additionally filter results by type as a string
+* `opts.id` - only show results for a single string id
 * `opts.reverse` - when `true`, provide results from most to least recent
 * `opts.lt`, `opts.lte`, `opts.gt`, `opts.gte` - lexicographic sorting options

-There is a separate index for filtering by type, so queries should be fast.
+There is a separate index for filtering by type and id each, so queries should be fast.
+Filtering by id or type are exclusive options.

 The lexicographic sorting options operate on `timestamp`/`created_at` keys which are in ISO 8601 format, as you could get from `.toISOString()`: